-Here are three rules to keep in mind if you're starting or planning to launch a new business:
+If you're starting or planning to launch a new business, keep these three rules in mind:

 - 1. Start-up costs include those incurred or paid while creating an active trade or business or investigating the creation or acquisition of one. - 2.
-Under the tax code, taxpayers can elect to deduct up to \$5,000 of business start-up and \$5,000 of organizational costs in the year the business begins.
+Under the tax code, taxpayers can make a special election to deduct up to \$5,000 of business start-up and \$5,000 of organizational costs in the year the business begins.
 As you know, \$5,000 doesn't go very far these days!
 And the \$5,000 deduction is reduced dollar-for-dollar by the amount by which your total start-up or organizational costs exceed \$50,000.
 Any remaining costs must be amortized over 180 months on a straight-line basis. - 3.
-No deductions, including amortization deductions, are allowed until the year when the "active conduct" of your new business begins.
+No deductions or amortization deductions are allowed until the year when the "active conduct" of your new business begins.
 Generally, that means the year when the business has all the pieces in place to start earning revenue.
 To determine if a taxpayer meets this test, the IRS and courts generally ask questions such as: Did the taxpayer undertake the activity intending to earn a profit?
 Was the taxpayer regularly and actively involved?
-When did the activity begin?
+Did the activity commence?